sergei820/Python_Docker_Framework/Readme.md

 Rewrite dockerfile, to run the framework automatically as part of docker-compose

 what should be done:
-python.exe -m pip install --upgrade pip pip install pytest pip install selenium pip install webdriver_manager
+python -m pip install --upgrade pip pip install pytest pip install selenium pip install webdriver_manager